Bluegrass Community and Technical College Distance Learning

 No. Although phones may often be used to check email, class announcements or used instead of a webcam, most course content is not as easily accessed or is unable to be accessed on a smartphone.
 Online students should have access to an actual computer or laptop

-To schedule an appointment with a Disability Support Services staff member on any BCTC campus, call (859) 246-6534, (859) 246-6753 TTY (Toll Free) or email DSS.
-You can also visit the Disability Support Services website for more information. .
+To schedule an appointment with a Student Accessibility Support (SAS) staff member on any BCTC campus, call (859) 246-6534, (859) 246-6753 TTY (Toll Free) or email SAS.
+You can also visit the Student Accessibility Services website for more information.

 Computers are available in our Open Computer Labs located on each campus.